shenyi0220/CP-Cluster/README.md

 ~~~

-## Reproduce Object Detection and Instance Segmentation in MMDetection
+## Reproduce CP-Cluster Object Detection and Instance Segmentation in MMDetection

 Make sure that the MMCV with CP-Cluster has been successfully installed.